HybridShivam/Pokemon/README.md

 # Pokémon
  The highest quality Pokemon assets.

- This repository will be available as an public host for the highest quality Pokemon Images.
+ This repository will be available as a public host for the highest quality Pokemon Images.

  Sugimori Artwork to begin with.